TheRenegadeCoder/sample-programs-website/docs/languages/dart/index.md

   be productive with Dart in just a few days.
 - Reactive
-  - Dart is well-suited to reactive programming, with support for managing short-lived objects—such as UI widgets—through Dart's fast object allocation and generational garbage collector.
+  - Dart is well-suited to reactive programming, with support for managing short-lived objects, such as UI widgets, through Dart's fast object allocation and generational garbage collector.
 Dart supports asynchronous programming through language features and APIs that use [Future][3] and [Stream][4] objects.